-- dobin Installs the given files into DESTTREE/bin, where DESTTREE defaults to /usr.
+dobin Installs the given files into DESTTREE/bin, where DESTTREE defaults to /usr.
 Gives the files mode 0755 and transfers file ownership to the superuser or its equivalent on the system or installation at hand.
-For instance on Gentoo Linux in a non-offset-prefix installation this ownership is root:root, while on an offset-prefix aware installation this may be joe:users.
-Failure behaviour is EAPI dependent as per section 12.3.1. - doconfd Installs the given config files into /etc/conf.d/, by default with file mode 0644, or with the install options set by the most recent insopts call.
-Failure behaviour is EAPI dependent as per section 12.3.1. - dodir Creates the given directories, by default with file mode 0755, or with the install options set by the most recent diropts call.
+In a non-offset-prefix installation this ownership is root:root, while in an offset-prefix aware installation this may be e.g. joe:users.
 Failure behaviour is EAPI dependent as per section 12.3.1.